igwgames/nes-starter-kit/guide/section_2/changing_the_world.md

 smaller, you can always fill the extra space with blank tiles.
 Alternatively, you can create one map with multiple sub-maps within it.
 This is the approach the original Legend of Zelda took.
 (See the "Dungeons (unified)" map on [this page](https://ian-albert.com/games/legend_of_zelda_maps/).

+## The room grid

+There is also a layer called `Room Grid` - this layer just has the faint outlines that separates the rooms.
+This layer is locked, so you can't accidentally place tiles/sprites on it.
+(To unlock it, just push the lock icon in the `layers` section.)
+The grid lines appear on the bottom and right of each room.
+This layer is ignored when creating the rom.